 MIT’s self-service one-stop administrative systems hub, Atlas provides an entry point for accessing the Institute’s financial systems and tools.
 Employees can use Atlas for a wide range of financial transactions including updating personal information and benefits, downloading paystubs and W-2s, setting up direct deposit, filing or approving time sheets, setting tax withholding allowances, and requesting and tracking reimbursements.
 Link

 An ad hoc querying software for creating reports from IS&T’s Data Warehouse.
 BrioQuery is still in use at MIT but is no longer supported by the company that acquired it from Brio Software.
 Link

 A cloud-based integrated platform for creating and approving requisitions/purchase orders and invoices.
 (Also referred to by name of application provider, Coupa.) buying.mit.edu Link

-A reporting tool from IBM which serves as the primary reporting platform for retrieving data from IS&T’s Data Warehouse.
+This reporting tool from IBM serves as the primary reporting platform for retrieving data from IS&T’s Data Warehouse.
 This web-based tool allows users to create reports and dashboards.

 A cloud-based integrated platform for booking travel and creating online travel expense reports.
 Link

 MIT’s property database, eProp maintains the inventory of all tagged property and equipment and has files on nearly 100,000 pieces of equipment throughout the MIT campus and at remote locations.